 3e.
-Grant Income: Authority as an Agent - Covid-19 Support Grants
+Grant Income: Authority as an Agent

-During 2020/21 the Council administered significant grant schemes both in value and number on behalf of Central Government in response to the Covid-19 crisis to support local businesses and residents.
+During 2021/22 the Council again administered significant grant schemes both in value and number on behalf of Central Government in response to support local businesses and residents.
 The eligibility criteria for some of these schemes were prescribed by Central Government as to who was eligible and the value of grants which could be awarded.
 Therefore under accounting practice, the Council has acted as an Agent in delivering these grant schemes, rather than a Principal where the Council has a degree of control or discretion in grant awards.